WorkComposer vs Hubstaff: a simpler, cheaper time tracker for desk teams.

 Privacy posture by default.

-AES-256 at rest, optional self-hosted screenshot storage in your own S3 or Azure bucket, silent-mode on/off toggle per user.
+AES-256 at rest, optional self-hosted screenshot storage in your own S3 bucket or SFTP server, silent-mode on/off toggle per user.
 Hubstaff's homepage subhead defends against the surveillance critique ("transparency over micromanagement") — ours is built in, not bolted on.

 Five steps from Hubstaff to WorkComposer.